Ducking-Games/godotons/README.md

 - [X] Clean up and handle errors/messaging better for Asset Store release
 - [ ] Compare local hash with repo somehow before downloading to save on API requests / data transfer
-- [ ] Ignore option to skip an addon for apply runs
+- [X] Ignore option to skip an addon for apply runs
 - [X] Ability to apply single addon or all addons
 - [ ] Investigate threading the apply step.
-- [ ] Investigate refreshing on editor reimport
+- [X] Investigate refreshing on editor reimport
 - [ ] Implement tests
 - [ ] Investigate self-updating addon when in a foreign project (if even detectable)
 - [ ] Investigate supporting private repos
-- [ ] Keep a backup copy of the config's last change to handle mis-deletes etc. Stretch goal: pop confirmation possible?
+- [X] Keep a backup copy of the config's last applied configuration
 - [X] Maintain list of repos / branch to fetch / path in remote repo to copy into addons/
 - [X] Download repo from remote host (via /archive URI)
 - [X] Inject only the specified UpstreamPath from the repo into the specified ProjectPath (ex. addons/inkgd -> addons/inkgd)